List of Madagascar (franchise) characters: Brosalind

 Brosalind (voiced by Kether Donahue) is an aye-aye and Maurice's long lost sister.
-Brosalind owns and works at a tavern named "Bricardo's" on the outskirts of the Aye Aye Kingdom.
+Brosalind owns and works at a tavern named Bricardo's on the outskirts of the Aye Aye Kingdom.
 In the episode "I, Maurice" she reunites with her brother after many years during his journey to find out more about his past.

 Koto

 Koto (voiced by Maurice LaMarche) is an indri lemur, Sage's younger brother, and the main antagonist of Exiled.
-He is the antithesis of his sibling - cruel, domineering, aggressive and manipulative.
-He bacame king of the Mountain Lemur Kingdom after his older brother's abdication.
+He is the antithesis of his sibling—cruel, domineering, aggressive and manipulative.
+He became king of the Mountain Lemur Kingdom after his older brother's abdication.
 First appearing at the end of Season 4, Koto is rescued from a snake by King Julien, who shows him around the kingdom, little suspecting that Koto was simply scouting ahead for a kingdom to take over.
 At the end of the season, Koto arrives with his mountain lemur army and conquers King Julien's kingdom as well as the neighboring ones like the rats or the crocodiles (though the latter later becomes an ally).
 He takes Julien's crown and enslaves the people, forcing them to build a statue in his image.